-During 2023, the Company conducted an internal review that mapped out our business activities and supply chain to help assess and identify where risks of forced labour or child labour may exist.
-This risk assessment focused on our direct procurement activities that support our operations and included a review of our suppliers, commodities, and originating locations.
-The information collected through our assessment was used to develop, implement, and adopt a plan for addressing any potential risks of forced labour or child labour in our supply chain as detailed in this Report.
+In 2024, the Company conducted an internal review that mapped out our business activities and supply chain to assess and identify where risks of forced labour or child labour may exist.
+This risk assessment focused on direct procurement activities that support Company operations and included a review of our suppliers and originating locations.
+The information collected through the assessment was used to develop, implement, and adopt a plan for addressing any potential risks of forced labour or child labour in our supply chain as detailed in this Report.